Dependency on the NHS can (unintentionally) be fostered at the start of the patient journey. It’s usually done by

-I’ve seen this foster a sense of abandonment among patients.
-They feel so let down by their healthcare providers.
-It can also foster distrust.
+Patients can feel very let down by their healthcare providers.
+Not providing information can also foster distrust.
 If a patient feels they cannot trust their consultant, GP, or other healthcare professional to tell them what they need to know, then is this patient going to follow their recommendations?

-When the expectation cannot be met due to lack of money, resources, competence, services not being joined up, whatever, then you have patients potentially upset with their treatment and care and potentially less likely to follow their medication regime, exercise recommendations, etc. Their health issues may worsen as a result.
+When the expectation cannot be met by the NHS due to lack of money, resources, competence, services not being joined up, whatever, then you have patients potentially upset with their treatment and care and potentially less likely to follow their medication regime, exercise recommendations, etc. Their health issues may worsen as a result.
 They return to the NHS for treatment.
-The cycle continues.
+The dependency on the NHS cycle continues.

 Lack of information is an issue for neurology patients

 Lack of information has been identified as an issue in the Neurological Alliance’s Patient Experience Survey Falling Short: How has neurology patient experience changed since 2014?